 About the Residency at the Museum (RATM) Program

-Launched in 2023 by the Imperial Calcasieu Museum (ICM), the Residency at the Museum (RATM) program is a nine-month artist residency designed to foster a creative incubator space.
-This program provides artists with a funded studio space and monetary resources to develop their artistic endeavors while immersing them in a supportive and collaborative community.
-In turn, the artists receive a unique opportunity to gain exposure, make connections with the community, and help educate the public about art.
+Launched in 2023 by the Imperial Calcasieu Museum (ICM), Residency at the Museum (RATM) is a seven-month artist residency program designed to serve as a creative incubator for regional artists.
+The program provides funded studio space and financial support to help artists develop new work while fostering a collaborative and supportive creative environment.
+In return, participating artists engage with the public through community programming, workshops, and educational outreach, helping make art and creative practice more accessible to the community.

-Eligibility is currently only open to Southwest Louisiana or Southeast Texas-based applicants.
+Eligibility is currently open to applicants based in Southwest Louisiana and Southeast Texas.

 Residency Outline

-Resident Artists are granted a stipend of $600 per month.
+• Compensation: Resident Artists are granted a stipend of $500 per month.

-Applicants must identify as a visual artist and showcase a portfolio of work commensurate with a serious commitment to artistic practice and live in the Southwest Louisiana or Southeast Texas area as their primary residence.
+Applicants must identify as a visual artist and showcase a portfolio of work that illustrate a serious commitment to artistic practice and live in the Southwest Louisiana or Southeast Texas area as their primary residence.
 Applicants must be able to pass a background check before being admitted into the program.

 Applicants must be 21 years or older.

-Artists are selected to attend the residency by the RATM Jurors.
-The jurors review all applications submitted to the program.
+Artists are selected to attend the residency by the RATM Selection Committee.
+The committee reviews all applications submitted to the program.
 Initial selection is based on the merit of the artist’s portfolio, proposal, and other application questions.
-After the initial selection is complete, qualifying artists will be invited to conduct virtual interviews with the Jurors.
-The final selection is based on a holistic review of each candidate.
+After the Initial Selection is complete, qualifying artists will be invited to conduct on-site interviews with the Selection Committee.
+Final selection is based on a holistic review of each candidate.

 As part of the RATM program, artists are expected to meet the following requirements:

-• Culinary Canvas (May 1, 2025): Resident artists will collaborate with culinary chefs to design visual elements for the featured dishes of the evening.
+• Culinary Canvas (May 28, 2026): Resident artists will collaborate with culinary chefs to design visual elements that reflect the featured dishes of the evening.

-• Lighting of the Oak (October 24, 2025): Attend as guest luminaries at the Museum’s annual fundraiser.
+• Lighting of the Oak (November 13, 2026): Attend as guest luminaries at the Museum’s premier fundraiser.

 • Avoiding actions that could bring disrepute, scandal, or negative publicity to the Artist or ICM.